Marcel-Jan/oracle_performance/README.md

 Welcome to my repository of Oracle performance scripts.
 I've used them a lot in the past when I was an Oracle DBA and they helped me solve many performance issues.

+Unfortunately I won't update these scripts anymore.
+After 20 years I left the world of Oracle and became a Hadoop specialist in March 2017.
+Read more about my new adventures here: http://marcel-jan.eu/datablog

 ## Scripts in this repository